How To Perform Various Actions From Feature Side Panel

 Chisel has an option even for that.
 Activity shows what action you have done, with an updated date and time.

-On the right-hand side of the feature side panel, you will come across side bar with a few icons in blue color.
+At the very beginning of the side panel, there are a couple of quick icons.
 Let us go through what actions each one performs.

 The first option in the sidebar is adding member/s option.
 When clicking on the icon, you get the team members’ names.